wildfly-extras/wildfly-graphql-feature-pack/README.md

 ```
 galleon.sh install wildfly:current --dir=wildfly
 ```
-The `wildfly:current` above tells Galleon to provision the latest version of WildFly which at the time of writing is 20.0.0.Final.
-If you want to install a particular version of WildFly, you can append the version, e.g:
+The `wildfly:current` above tells Galleon to provision the latest version of WildFly.
+If you want to install a particular version of

-* `wildfly:current#21.0.0.Beta3-SNAPSHOT` - installs WildFly from locally build maven artifacts
+WildFly, you can append the version, e.g:

-Note that the minimal supported WildFly version for this feature pack is 20.0.0.Final.
+* `wildfly:current#21.0.0.Beta3-SNAPSHOT` - installs WildFly from locally built maven artifacts

 `--dir` specifies the directory to install the server into.
 In this case I am using a relative directory called `wildfly`.